-1. Real advantage for countries taking risks.
-Under the old code taking an extra risk in an innovative skill didn’t give gymnasts any advantage unless it was perform flawlessly, since it was the execution the one that counted the most.
+1. A real advantage for countries taking risks.
+Under the old code taking an extra risk in an innovative skill didn’t give gymnasts any advantage unless it performed flawlessly since it was the execution the one that counted the most.

 For example former Soviet Union star Olessia Dudnik had an amazing routine at the 1989 World Championships beam final but since she had a poor dismount she only won the silver medal.
 Another example was Kui Yuan Yuan’s beam routine at the 1997 World Championships, she won bronze behind Gogean and Khorkina despite the fact that she had a much more daring routine.

-- Vanessa Ferrari won gold in the All-Around in 2006 despite a fall off the beam.
+- Vanessa Ferrari won gold in the All-Around at the 2006 World Championships despite a fall off the beam.

 - Jade Barbosa won bronze in the All-Around at the 2007 World Championships despite a fall on Floor Exercise.